HoussemDellai/aks-course/65_aks_egress_lb_natgw_udr/Readme.md

 In this case, the incoming load balancer traffic is received via its public IP address, but the return path goes through the firewall's private IP address.
 Since the firewall is stateful, it drops the returning packet because the firewall isn't aware of such an established session.

 ### 4.2.
-Solution 1 to the asymmetric routing isuue
+Solution 1 to the asymmetric routing issue

 The solution is simply to use the Firewall public IP address instead of the Load Balancer public IP.
 More details here: [learn.microsoft.com/en-us/azure/firewall/integrate-lb](https://learn.microsoft.com/en-us/azure/firewall/integrate-lb).